codehashi/web-basic-assessment/README.md

 # Technical assessment

-This small set of exercises is intended to test some basic habilities as a software developer.
+This small set of exercises is intended to test some basic abilities as a software developer.

 ## Exercise 1